 - Power of integration

-One of the many enhancements in 7.3 is improvements to DB2 for i, with new IBM i services, the ability to attach and detach partitions, and new OLAP specifications to deliver data-centric solutions to improve processing solutions.
+One of the many enhancements in IBM i 7.3 is improvements to DB2 for i, new IBM i services, the ability to attach and detach partitions, and new online analytical processing (OLAP) specifications to deliver data-centric improvements to your processing solutions.

 Now that you know why you have to have the talk with your IBM i 7.1, here’s how the conversation should go: you'll have to upgrade the system, it's just a fact of life – there’s really no way around it.

-Oh sure, you could just pay out money to get continued support, but that would be like putting more money into that abandoned De Lorean from 1980.
+Sure, you could just pay to get continued support, but that would be like putting more money into that abandoned De Lorean from 1980.
 Yes, it looks cool – it’s a De Lorean – and it sort of runs on surface streets, but the gas mileage is horrible and you still haven’t figured out how to go back in time with it.

-7.1 isn’t a De Lorean – it’s cooler than that and CAN take you back in time, with previous versions of IBM i, that is, and the help of virtualization.
+IBM i 7.1 isn’t a De Lorean – it’s cooler than that and CAN take you back in time (with previous versions of IBM i, that is) and the help of virtualization.
 It does so much more than a futuristic car, but as a small green being once said, the future is always in motion.

-For i 7.1, the future is in the enhancements built on its foundation with the current releases of 7.2 and 7.3.
+For IBM i 7.1, the future is in the enhancements built on its foundation with the current releases of IBM i 7.2 and IBM i 7.3.
 Let’s plan the future together.

-Let’s talk security – In an increasingly growing landscape of ransomware and malicious attacks, 7.3 features better security, on top of the most securable platform that identifies IBM Power Systems.
-7.3 brings in new authority collection and socket connection auditing to give better insights into the actual security behind a user’s applications.
+Let’s talk security – In an increasingly growing landscape of ransomware and malicious attacks, IBM i 7.3 features better security, on top of the most securable platform that identifies IBM Power Systems.
+IBM i 7.3 brings in new authority collection and socket connection auditing to give better insights into the actual security behind a user’s applications.
 You can never be secure enough.